FRRouting/frr/doc/user/pim.rst

 .. clicmd:: ip igmp proxy

-   Tell pim to send proxy IGMP reports for joins occuring on all other interfaces on this interface.
+   Tell PIM to send proxy IGMP reports for joins occuring on all other interfaces on this interface.
 Join-groups on other interfaces will also be proxied.
 The default version is v3.